github/swift-style-guide/README.md

 _Rationale:_ This makes the capturing semantics of `self` stand out more in closures, and avoids verbosity elsewhere.

-#### Avoid enclosing conditions or loop variables in parentheses
+#### Avoid enclosing conditions in parentheses

-When writing conditionals or loops, avoid using paretheses around your conditions or loop variables.
+When writing conditionals, avoid using paretheses around your conditions.
 Instead of:

 ```swift
 if (eventDidOccur) {